Skip to main content

 High-volume animation studios that render thousands of frames weekly almost always benefit from cloud rendering.
 The math is straightforward: a 500-frame animation at 45 minutes per frame takes 375 hours on a single machine — over 15 days of continuous rendering.
 Distributed across 100 cloud nodes, the same job finishes in under 4 hours.

-Archviz studios with cyclical workloads often find cloud rendering cost-effective because their rendering demand spikes around client deadlines and drops between projects.
-Maintaining hardware for peak capacity means those machines often sit idle between project deadlines.
+Archviz studios with cyclical workloads often find cloud based rendering cost-effective because their rendering demand spikes around client deadlines and drops between projects.
+Maintaining hardware for peak capacity means those machines sit idle between project deadlines.
 Cloud rendering converts that fixed cost into a variable one — you pay only when rendering.

 Product visualization and VFX studios often need to render complex scenes with tight client deadlines.
 Cloud rendering lets them scale up for a specific project without committing to permanent hardware.
-For a detailed look at how cloud rendering applies to these workflows, see our guide on cloud rendering for product visualization and VFX.

 Studios using GPU render engines (Redshift, Octane, V-Ray GPU) face a specific constraint: VRAM limits.
 A scene that exceeds your local GPU's VRAM simply will not render locally.
 Cloud farms with high-VRAM GPUs (like the RTX 5090 with 32 GB VRAM) can handle scenes that would fail on consumer-grade hardware with 12–16 GB.